National Retail Report - Dairy (DYBRETAIL)

 Dairy Market News Branch

-During the current online retail advertisement period, the total number of conventional ads decreased 15 percent, while organic ads increased 24 percent.
-This week, the most advertised dairy product is conventional ice cream in 48- 64 oz containers, a summer favorite.
-Ads for conventional 1# butter, increased 48 percent, with a weighted average advertised price of $3.09.
+This week, the total number of conventional ads increased 11 percent, and organic ads increased 8 percent.
+Conventional ice cream in 48-64 oz containers stayed the most advertised dairy item.
+The weighted average price for conventional 48 to 64-ounce ice cream packages was $3.02, unchanged from the week before.
+Ads for conventional 1- pound butter decreased 47 percent, with a weighted average advertised price of $3.36, compared to $3.09 last week.

-The total number of conventional cheese ads decreased 9 percent.
-A few ads were reported for organic cheese, compared to no ads during the last promotional period.
-Ad numbers for 8 oz block conventional cheese increased 7 percent, with a weighted average price of $2.50.
+The total number of conventional cheese ads increased 12 percent, compared to an increase of 3 percent for total organic cheese ads.
+The weighted average price for 8-ounce conventional cheese shreds was $2.42, unchanged from last week.
+For organic cheese shreds in 8-ounce packages, the weighted average price was $3.49, down 50 cents from the previous week.

-The total number of conventional yogurt ads slightly increased by 1 percent.
-Conventional 4-6 oz Greek yogurt was the second most advertised dairy product after ice cream.
-The price for yogurt in 32 oz containers is $2.92 for conventional, and $4.29 for organic, an organic premium of $1.37.
+The total number of conventional yogurt ads increased by 16 percent, but the total number of organic yogurt ads decreased by 48 percent.
+Conventional Greek yogurt in 4 to 6 ounce containers was the second most advertised dairy item.
+The price for conventional yogurt in 32 oz containers is $2.06 compared to $3.16 for organic, an organic premium of $1.10.

-The national weighted average advertised price for conventional milk in half gallons is $2.16, compared to $4.07 for organic milk half gallons.
-This results in an organic premium of $1.91.
-The total number of milk ads increased 113 percent for conventional, while for organic increased 823 percent.
+The national weighted average advertised price for conventional milk in half gallons is $1.81, compared to $3.89 for organic milk half gallons.
+This results in an organic premium of $2.08.
+Last week the spread was $1.91.
+The total number of milk ads decreased 13 percent for conventional but increased 53 percent for organic.
+Milk in half gallon containers was the most advertised organic dairy item.

 Top 5 Commodities Featured This Week